lbussy/brew-bubbles/firmware/README.md

 [![Brew Bubbles Logo](https://i1.wp.com/www.brewbubbles.com/wp-content/uploads/2019/08/BB-full-logo.png "Brew Bubbles")](http://www.brewbubbles.com/)

+## Brew Bubbles Firmware

+This directory contains the firmware files and scripts to prepare the controller.
+Instructions to program the controller are contained in [the documentaiton](https://docs.brewbubbles.com).

 ## Files in this Directory

-This directory contains the firmware files and scripts to prepare the controller.

 **File Name**|**Description**
 -----|-----